-Making the transition to school or uni can be challenging for all students, but offers extra challenges for students with dyslexia.
-These students will often have had tools and supports to get them through school that may not have made the transition with them.
+Making the transition to TAFE or uni can be challenging for everyone, but to offers extra challenges for those with dyslexia.
+These students will often have had tools and supports to get them through school that may not have made the transition with them to TAFE or Uuni.
 These are some simple steps you can take to support your students with dyslexia to achieve their best.

 - Everyone gets a reading list, but distinguishing the essential reading in that list from the useful-but- not-critical reading is really useful for students who can feel overwhelmed by a long list of heavy reading.